 – Thomas S. Monson

 We’re supposedly all human, but sometimes we don’t act that way.
-Traditional leadership thinking has taught us that it is acceptable, sometimes even expected, for leaders to be harsh, uncaring, and even distant.
-We may even believe that achieving the bottom line means making choices such as putting the organization ahead of individuals.
+Traditional leadership thinking has taught us that it is acceptable, sometimes even expected, for leaders to be harsh, uncaring, and distant.
+We may even believe that improving the bottom line means making choices such as putting the organization ahead of individuals.